pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

    }
 </style>

-- The top layer format of the NFC tag is an NDEF message in a NDEF TLV record.
+1. The top layer of the NFC tag is an NDEF message in a NDEF TLV record.
    - The tag MAY contain other TLV records.
 The NDEF TLV record doesn't have to be the first TLV record.
-- The message has an **NDEF record** of MIME type **application/vnd.openprinttag**.
+1. The message has an **NDEF record** of MIME type **application/vnd.openprinttag**.
+   1. The NDEF record MUST NOT be split into multiple NDEF record chunks.
+      - Splitting the record would break the "virtual space" of the payload and would complicate implementation.
+   1. The NDEF message MAY contain other NDEF records.
+The material NDEF record doesn't need to be the first NDEF record in the message.
-   - The payload of the record consists of:
+1. The payload of the OpentPrintTag NDEF record consists of:
    1. **Meta section** (CBOR map)
-         - Always at the beginning of the payload.
+      1. Always at the beginning of the payload.
-         - Contains information about other regions:
+      1. Contains information about other regions:
          - Region is a part of the payload allocated for the respective section.
          - A section does not have to fill the whole region.
    1. **Main section** (CBOR map)
-         - Positioned at the beginning of the main region.
+      1. Positioned at the beginning of the main region.
-         - Intended for static information, not intended to be updated by printers.
+      1. Intended for static information, not intended to be updated by printers.
          - The only situation where this region needs to be updated would be when the container is being repurposed.
    1. **Auxiliary section** (optional, CBOR map)
-         - Positioned at the beginning of the auxiliary region.
+      1. Positioned at the beginning of the auxiliary region.
-         - Intended for dynamic information, intended to be updated by the printers.
+      1. Intended for dynamic information, intended to be updated by the printers.
-   - The NDEF record MUST NOT be split into multiple NDEF record chunks.
-      - Splitting the record would break the "virtual space" of the payload and would complicate implementation.
-   - The NDEF message MAY contain other NDEF records.
-The material NDEF record doesn't need to be the first NDEF record in the message.
-- Unused space in the sections (outside of the region CBOR) SHALL NOT contain any meaningful working data.
+1. Unused space in the sections (outside of the region CBOR) SHALL NOT contain any meaningful working data.
 It SHOULD be filled with zeroes on tag initialization, but there are no requirements on upkeeping that afterwards.
 Users CAN update the regions with smaller data, leaving remnants of the original data behind.

-## Specification common to all sections
+## 3. Specification common to all sections

+### 3.1 CBOR data representation
 1. Data of all sections in the specification are represented as a CBOR map.
    - Keys of the map are integers.
 Semantics of the keys are specific to each section.
    - All data sections must be at most 512 bytes long.